-- The child is free of symptoms (fever, vomiting, diarrhea, or other symptom noted above) for 24 hours without the use of fever-reducing or other symptom-reducing medications. - In order to return prior to 24 hours, the family must present a medical statement that indicates that the child has been seen by a medical provider, is not contagious, and is deemed able to return to group care. - The child is able to participate comfortably in all usual activities. - The child is free from open, oozing skin conditions and/or drooling related to mouth sores, unless (1) the child's physician signs a note stating that the child's condition is not contagious, and (2) the involved areas can be covered by a bandage without seeping or drainage through the bandage. - In the case of head lice, the child must be treated with a medicated anti-lice treatment (over the counter or prescription) and the child must be free of visible live lice, as determined by an inspection by the director, assistant director or St. Joe's nurse.
+- The child is free of symptoms (fever, vomiting, diarrhea, or other symptom noted above) for 24\ hours without the use of fever-reducing or other symptom-reducing medications. - In order to return prior to 24 hours, the family must present a medical statement that indicates that the child has been seen by a medical provider, is not contagious, and is deemed able to return to group care. - The child is able to participate comfortably in all usual activities. - The child is free from open, oozing skin conditions and/or drooling related to mouth sores, unless the child's physician signs a note stating that the child's condition is not contagious, or the involved areas can be covered by a bandage without seeping or drainage through the bandage. - In the case of head lice, the child must be treated with a medicated anti-lice treatment (over the counter or prescription) and the child must be free of visible live lice, as determined by an inspection by the director, assistant director or St. Joe's nurse.

-If a child has a reportable communicable disease, the center reserves the right to require a symptom-free period that is longer than 24 hours, based on recommendations by the Center for Disease Control, the local and/or state health department, or other medical professionals.
-In addition, a medical note may be required for return to group care following infection with a reportable communicable disease.
+\If a child has a reportable communicable disease, the center reserves the right to require a symptom-free period that is longer than 24 hours, based on recommendations by the Center for Disease Control, the local and/or state health department, or other medical professionals, as well as a medical note indicating the child can return to group care.